Teacher & Staff Resources

 3. Children will benefit from reading at home, in any language.
 Encourage families to read in English, and in their native language.

-- We have bilingual flyers to encourage families to talk together about books before, during, and after reading.
-ESOL literacy Flyers are posted on the side of this page.
+We have bilingual flyers to encourage families to talk together about books before, during, and after reading.
+ESOL Family Literacy flyers in many languages are posted along the right side of this page.

 4. English learners need to develop proficiency in four domains of language, all of equal importance: Speaking, Listening, Reading, and Writing.